This story was updated for 2023 by Samantha Callender, Courtney Kueppers and Mendy Kong.

 The good news: Fall is striking in the Great Lakes region of the Midwest.

-So if any year is the year to get outdoors while you still can, this is it.
-Take advantage of all the Midwest has to offer now, from the crisp, temperate air to the enchanting fall foliage.
-You can stay close — a recommended site for leaf peeping is The Morton Arboretum, which this year brings back its family-friendly Scarecrow Trail — or travel farther afield.
+As any seasoned Chicagoan knows, now is the time to take advantage of all the Midwest has to offer, from the crisp, temperate air to the enchanting fall foliage.
+You can stay close — a recommended site for leaf peeping is The Morton Arboretum, which this year brings back its family-friendly Scarecrow Trail (daily in October) — or travel farther afield.

 Better yet, there are enough weekends left to plan multiple adventures.